 For limited edition watches that may sell out quickly, the best kind of proxy shipping service is one that provides you with a Japanese mailing address to use, so that you can complete the order yourself and avoid any processing delays.
 When the company receives the item, it will then forward the item to you, after you pay the applicable fees.
 Package consolidation is available for multiple orders.

 The following two shipping services provide a Japanese mailing address and package forwarding: BEX (BENLY Express) and Tenso.
 We haven’t used them ourselves, and we don’t endorse them or get paid for mentioning them.
 We cannot vouch for their reliability or quality of service.
+(When looking into these services that offer an address to use, it appears that they require a copy of identification and proof of address, unlike the shopping services we used that do the ordering for you.)

 (The official Casio ecommerce site for Japan is at www.casio.com/jp/online-store.)